Roche to spend $880 million on manufacturing, create 500 jobs

 “As the world’s largest supplier of biologics, Roche is committed to making the necessary investments to ensure ongoing supply of these medicines at the highest quality standards,” said Daniel O‘Day, chief operating officer of Roche’s Pharmaceuticals Division.

-Roche said it would invest approximately 260 million Swiss francs ($286 million) at its Vacaville and Oceanside sites creating around 250 new jobs.
-In Penzberg, it will invest around 350 million francs ($385 million), creating roughly 200 jobs.
+The company said it would invest approximately 260 million Swiss francs ($286 million) at its Vacaville and Oceanside sites creating around 250 new jobs.
+In Penzberg, it will invest around 350 million francs ($385 million), creating roughly 200 positions.

-It will also build a production facility in Basel to manufacture antibody-drug conjugates (ADCs) - also known as “armed antibodies” which can take drugs directly to cancer cells.
+Roche will also build a production facility in Basel to manufacture antibody-drug conjugates (ADRs) - also known as “armed antibodies” which can take drugs directly to cancer cells.

 Editing by Greg Mahlich